<timeline 1997>

 Jim Chaffee, Judith Hubbard and Rich

-• Rich spends a weekend with Judith Volz and Jim Chaffee (from Myrrh Records), Rick Elias (whom Rich wanted to produce his next album), Jim Dunning Jr (Rich's Manager), and Keith Bordeaux (who worked with the William Morris Agency to book Rich's tour dates) as a time to plan for his new album.
-He also played the tape of demos recorded earlier in the month in Chicago.
+• Rich returns home and spends a weekend with Judith Volz and Jim Chaffee (from Myrrh Records), Rick Elias (whom Rich wanted to produce his next album), Jim Dunning Jr (Rich's Manager), and Keith Bordeaux (who worked with the William Morris Agency to book Rich's tour dates) as a time to plan for his new album.
+He also played the tape of demos recorded a few days earlier in Illinois.

 Rick Elias: "He put it in one cassette deck and it wouldn't play, The tape got caught in the deck; he stared pulling on it and there was all this tape coming out.
 I rewound it with a pencil and said, `You'd better put it in another deck before it breaks.' "